 Oracle added leading social marketing, listening analytics and

-development tools from Vitrue, Collective Intellect and Involver to its Oracle’s Cloud Services Suite we went beyond providing a single set of tools.
+development tools from Vitrue, Involver, and a social monitoring company to its Oracle’s Cloud Services Suite we went beyond providing a single set of tools.
 We developed an entire framework to include a comprehensive social relationship management suite to help companies move beyond the social enterprise and achieve the social-enabled enterprise.